iq-coryp/documentation-testing/pages/guides/creating-a-user-for-rq.md

 ## Step 2 - Creating the User

-The goal of this step is to create a User in user Manager that represents your employee.
+The goal of this step is to create an Employee profile in the Entity Store.
 Our platform performs synchronizations to push these users into their respective companies in RQ.

-The `ParentEntityId` (Company ID from iQmetrix) is required to import the employee.
+The `ParentEntityId` (Company ID from Entity Store) is required to import the employee.

 Ensure that you mark down the `Id` from the response, to be used in the later steps.

 ### 2.1 Adding a User

-Should you omit the `password` field in this API call, you will need to force a temporary password.
+Should you omit the `password` field in this API call (e.g. a brand new employee) you will need to force a [temporary password](#setting-up-a-temporary-password).
 Otherwise, the user will not be able to log into RQ.
 Ensure there is a `ParentEntityId`, as this is the Company ID.

-If you plan to use third-party authentication, no password is necessary as it is stored in your identity provider.
-The `UserName` supplied must match the one from your identity provider.
-For more information on using third-party authentication, contact {{contact_support}}.

 To import a user from your existing system, see [Importing an Existing User](/api/user-manager/#importing-an-existing-user).